Plzeň Region: Cities and towns

-The table shows ťhe most populated cities and towns in the region (as of 1 January 2019):
+The table shows the most populated cities and towns in the region (as of 1 January 2024):

-Geography and climate
+Geography

 In the south-eastern part of the region there is a range of Bohemian Forest mountains.
 The capital Plzeň is surrounded by Plzeň Basin.
 The rest of the region is occupied by highlands, namely Plzeň Highlands and Brdy Highlands.
 The largest part of the region belongs to the drainage basin of Berounka river.
 The southern part of the region belongs to the drainage basin of Otava River.

 The agricultural land covers 50.2% of the total area of the region, where 67.9% is arable land.
 Forests cover 39.7% of the total region's area, with higher proportions of forests can be found especially in Šumava, Brdy Highlands and the Bohemian Forest.

 There are raw material resources on the region's territory, such as coal, heat-resistant and ceramic clays, and building stone limestone.
 The conditions for farming are quite favourable as well.

 The climate of the region is influenced by the western and south-western winds from the Atlantic Ocean, which bring the largest part of the regional precipitation.
 The climate varies considerably within the region.
-The warmest part of the region is in the Plzeň Basin.